- About Us /

 Eeva Savolainen, a native of Finland has been living in the United States since 1995 and has been active within the Finnish and Finnish American community since moving to Minneapolis in 1996.
 She received her Master of Music degree from Sibelius-Academy and has been performing as a soprano all over US and Canada, promoting Finnish music whenever appropriate.
 She now works in the field of non-profit management, but continues to sing with Saana Ensemble, a vocal group of 5 Finnish women.
 Eeva’s family includes a husband who is a musician, two teenagers, a black lab and two rescued cats.
 As a result, her household does get quite noisy at times.

 Lindsay Gwyther, a fourth generation Finnish American, grew up in Rutland, Massachusetts.
-She spent summers at Finn Park and continues to be active in the Finnish Heritage Society Sovittaja there.
+She spent summers at Finn Park and remains active in the Finnish Heritage Society Sovittaja there.
 Lindsay studied in Finland at both the University of Oulu and the University of Joensuu, graduating with a masters degree from the latter.
-Currently, she is working in Boston in the biotech industry.
+Currently, she is working in Boston.
 Outside of work, Lindsay enjoys hiking, good food and wine, traveling, handicrafts and relaxing in the Finnish sauna.

 Elaine Kumpula joined the FinnFest USA board in 2008 after working with some of the local festival committees on a variety of matters.
 Elaine is an immigration attorney with Faegre & Benson LLP, located in Minneapolis, Minnesota.
 She enjoys her career and the opportunities it presents for her to meet new people from around the world.
 When not thinking about the next issue for FinnFest, Elaine enjoys spending time with her family, traveling, reading, and socializing.
 She also wakes up at 5:30 several mornings each week to exercise – an activity she finds somewhat less enjoyable.